periode/critical-data-overload/notes/day_3.md

 ## Presentations

-- Helin is joining
+- Helin is joining ✨
-- Each presenting group connects to Zoom and shares screen
+- For each group, connect to Zoom and share screen (link in Discord)

-- Talk about what you did, why and how, and how you might consider developing it
+Questions:

+- What data did you gather?
+Why?
+- How did the gathering go?
+What did you use and what were some obstacles?
+- How do you imagine using this data afterwards?